-1 Employee engagement: Hitachi uses the term "engagement" to refer to employees' understanding of the company's strategies and policies as well as their job satisfaction and desire to take actions on their own initiative to bring about results.

-Global Result and Target of the Global Employee Survey Hitachi Insights in Fiscal 2021 questions1
+- 1 Employee engagement: Hitachi uses the term "engagement" to refer to employees' understanding of the company's strategies and policies as well as their job satisfaction and desire to take actions on their own initiative to bring about results. - Global Result and Target of the Global Employee Survey Hitachi Insights in Fiscal 2021

-Number who too (response rate) ok survey Approx. 210,00 0 people (86%) FY2021 result 2024 target Percentage of positive 65% responses to employee engagement +3% YoY +12% from FY 2013 (1st survey) 68%
+Number who took survey (response rate)

+Approx. 210,000 people (86%)

+FY2021 result 2024 target Percentage of positive responses to employee engagement questions -1 65% +3% YoY +12% from FY 2013 (1st survey) 68%

-1 Employee engagement in fiscal 2021 is measured in terms of four factors: pride in working for Hitachi; whether it is a great place to work that one would recommend to others; feeling of personal accomplishment in work; and intention to continue to stay at Hitachi for the foreseeable future.
+^{1} Employee engagement in fiscal 2021 is measured in terms of four factors: pride in working for Hitachi; whether it is a great place to work that one would recommend to others; feeling of personal accomplishment in work; and intention to continue to stay at Hitachi for the foreseeable future.